mkeller0815/MEEPROMMER/Arduino/README.md

-This folder contains the Arduino related files for the firmware
+This folder contains the Arduino firmware